 Many physical quantities we deal with are represented as vector quantities, such as velocity, force, etc. These quantities interact with each other to produce a resultant effect.
 In order to find the resultant of these forces, operations such as addition, subtraction, and multiplication are required to be performed by these forces.
 In this section, we will learn about the multiplication of two vector quantities.

-There are two types of multiplication of vectors possible; the scalar multiplication, which produces a scalar as the product of the multiplication and the other is vector multiplication, which produces a vector as a product.
+There are two types of vector product possible; the scalar multiplication, which produces a scalar as the product of the multiplication and the other is vector multiplication, which produces a vector as a product.
 Here we will learn about the scalar product of two vectors.

 Let us consider two vectors A and B. The dot product of these two vectors is given as